March 13th, 2023

 He blinked, suddenly remembering that Stella was still with him.
 She really was quite stealthy.

 “Sister Stella.”
 He turned to face her.
 “I’m not a ‘sir’, I am no kind of knight or lord.”

 “And I am not yet a sister.”
 She smiled in return, gesturing to her habit-less crown of short blonde hair.
 “But still you have done enough for the faith that I feel you have earned a title of some kind.”

-“Wolves do not have titles, Stella.
-But I will suffer ‘mister’ if you must.”
+“If you are not a sister, Stella, than I am certainly not a Mister.”
 Giovanni could not help but smile back at Stella’s cheerfulness.

 “They are few and far between.”
 Giovanni laughed.
 “As for my thoughts…Stella I wish for an opinion.
 Do you defer to me?
 Do you see me as an authority in this Church?”

 “Hmm…” Stella placed a finger on her chin, her eyes moving from Giovanni to Saint Helena.
 “I would not say you are an authority on the faith…but you are an authority in this city.
 In better days his Holiness would be both, but while the priests see to matters of faith, someone must meet with the wolves, organize supplies, and see to our resources.
 You have protected us for months.
 It is only natural we hold some reverence for you.”

 “I am a wolf…” He began, but she caught him off-guard as her words cut through his.

 “A pious wolf, one who knows the faith, and has given us no reason to believe he has anything but the best intentions for Vatican City.
 It is why you speak for us among the other wolves, and it is why you are steward of the Vatican until his Holiness returns.”